The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-oop/1-encapsulation-factories-and-closure.md

 console.log(bensFriendsManager.getFriends()) // ['zo', 'motun']
 ```

-* We put the object in a function that returns the object.
+* We declare the `friendsManager` object inside of an "outer" function that returns it.
-* We move the `friends` array outside of the object so that the returned object doesn't have direct access to it.
+* We move the `friends` array outside of `friendsManager` so that the object doesn't have direct access to it.
-* The returned object still has the `addFriend` method, but it can't reference `this.friends` anymore.
-Instead it references the `friends` variable from the surrounding scope. **this is closure**.
+* The `addFriend` and `getFriends` methods inside of `friendsManager` reference the `friends` variable from the surrounding scope. **This is closure**.
-* The returned object has a new `getFriends` method that returns a copy of the `friends` array to avoid sharing the reference.
+* The `getFriends` method returns a copy of the `friends` array to avoid sharing the reference.
-* The `friends` array is fully private but we can still interact with it using the object's **setter/getter methods**.
+* The `friends` array can't be accessed directly but we can still interact with it using the methods in `friendsManager`

 ```js
 const bensFriendsManager = makeFriendsManager();